MaaWorld/.github/profile/README.md

 Our mission is simple yet powerful: education for everyone, everywhere.
 It doesn’t matter where you come from, how old you are, or what challenges you face -- if you have the will to learn, we are here for you.

-We offer courses in multiple languages, covering cutting-edge fields like AI, machine learning, and deep learning, alongside other technical and non-technical subjects.
-All of this is completely free because we believe knowledge should never come at a cost.

-We don’t ask for money.
-All we ask is one hour of your time each day -- just one hour to invest in your growth and future.
-Together, we can break barriers, shatter limitations, and ensure that education reaches every corner of the world.

 Join us in building a brighter tomorrow.
 Let’s make education a gift that every heart and mind can embrace.
 Together, we can change lives.

 ## Learn & Contribute ✨